pantos-io/research-go-ethrelay/README.md

 If you encounter any problems calling this command, get sure the rights are properly adjusted so Go can create the testimonium.yml config file in the current folder.
 It is also possible to generate the file by hand or change the example config file named testimonium.example.yml contained in this repo.

-3. Start Ganache (should start on the default port 7545, if not, change this in the config file)
+3. Start Ganache (should start on the default port 7545, if not, change this in the config file).

 4. Deploy the Ethash contract with `go-ethrelay deploy ethash`.
 This deploys the contract responsible for verifying the Proof of Work (PoW) of a block.